House Republicans Are Poised to Kill the Alexander-Murray Obamacare Compromise

 “We have strong language in the Alexander-Murray agreement that consumers get the money and not the insurance companies,” Alexander told reporters.
 “And if the administration has stronger language, we’ll put it in.”

 Still, Alexander will have a harder time selling the plan to his caucus than Murray will with hers.
-Democratic support is expected to be nearly unanimous, and the measure would almost certainly pass the 60-vote threshold even with less than half of Senate Republicans on board.
-But Alexander and his GOP co-sponsors have acknowledged the reality; that they need to craft the bill to the president’s liking.
+Democratic support is expected to be nearly unanimous; so the measure would almost certainly pass the 60-vote threshold even if only the 12 Republican co-sponsors joined Democrats in voting for it.
+But despite the whip count, Alexander and his allies have acknowledged the reality that they need to craft the bill to the president’s liking.

 “It really doesn’t go any place until we find language that’s acceptable to him,” Sen. Mike Rounds (R-S.D.) told The Daily Beast.